PhD-2024/MD_course_SYNGEN_2025/README.md

 echo "1" | gmx pdb2gmx -f part_1.pdb -ff amber99bsc1 -ignh -o  helix_part/helix_pt2.gro -p helix_part/helix_topol_pt2.top -i helix_part/posre_h_pt2.itp
 echo "1" | gmx pdb2gmx -f part_2_copy.pdb -ff amber99bsc1 -ignh -o protein_part/protein.gro -p protein_part/protein_topol.top -i protein_part/posre.itp
 ```

+You see that the `.gro` files still contain the same coordinates as before.
+That makes it simple to recombine them into files for your simulation.
+For that just copy the coordinates to a new .gro File.
+If you instead use `gmx insert molecules` this will put them randomly into the box without preserving their coordinates.

+For our simulation we explicitly want to preserve the helix.
+It would not do to have two separated strands nanometers from one another!
+To make the combined `.gro` you need to also set the number (line 0) equal to the actual atom number in the file.
+(It is possible to renumber the atoms starting from 1 to end with `gmx genconf`but not necessary.)

+So next make a `.gro` File consisting of the whole helix (or the helix and the protein).

+For the corresponding topology you also want to combine all systems into 1 file.
+You can use this irrespectively how many of strand1, strand2 and protein residues it contains,
+because you can just set the number at the very bottom.

+To obtain this this make a new file `system.top` (or however you want to call it).
+To have the ff paramters you should start with the header from `./amber99bsc1.ff/forcefield.itp.
+If you have it in a subfolder, then you should of course change the import to

 ### TODO HERE ACTUAL INSTRUCTIONS

 ### so far only notes for myself